sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 RE2/J expressions mitigate potential performance problems that are caused by some shapes of regular expressions using the regular Java regular expression engine.
-Sigasi will warn if a naming convention rule contains a regular expression which is incompatible with RE2/J (rule 58).
+Sigasi will warn if a naming convention rule contains a regular expression that is incompatible with RE2/J (rule 58).

 {{% lintrule sv 1 17 18 20 21 22 44 47 52 58 %}}